samiux/samiux.github.io/croissants.md

 - Easy and straight forward interfaces
 - Compatible with Bittorrent and 4K video streaming
 - Ultra-low latency for demanding online games
-- Compatible with Microsoft Windows, GNU Linux, Apple macOS, Apple iOS and Google Android
+- Compatible with Microsoft Windows, GNU Linux, Apple macOS, Apple iOS, Google Android and Huawei HarmonyOS
 - No subscription fee
 - Automatically update and upgrade
 - Plug, Play and Forget!